josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🦇_at_least_we_now_know.md

 at least we now all know

-why it was so difficuly to place "bargain bin mossad"'s particular intelligence accent.
+why it was so difficult to place "bargain bin mossad"'s particular intelligence accent.

+(and why they merited the name.)

 not quite british,